 Consistency and structure are what make sales cadences so effective.

 Whether you are a team of one or 50, implementing a well-defined sales cadence can make your client prospecting process far more efficient and effective.

-Sometimes we call a prospect and then send them a follow up email.
-Other times we wait a day to send the follow up email.
+Sometimes we call a prospect then send them a follow-up email immediately.
+Other times, we wait a day between the two.
 Sometimes we wait a day and then forget to send an email at all.
-Or, the most embarrassing, we lose track of where we are in our sales process and send the same email, or make the same call, twice.
-It is a mess.

-With a sales cadence, it is far easier to track where you are in the sales or networking process.
-You always send a follow up email or you always contact prospective clients every two days.
+Sales cadences make it easier to track where you are in the sales or networking process.
+You always send a follow-up email or contact prospects every two days.
 With clearly defined rules for your sales strategy, you never risk sending the same email twice or missing steps in the sales process.

 Easy Tracking = Easy Refinement

-Once you start using a clearly defined sales cadence, it is much easier to track and refine your sales process.
+Once you start using a clearly defined sales cadence, it's much easier to track and refine your sales process.
 Imagine you have a five-step process you can view your CRM.
-With a quick glance, you can see clearly at what stage you are at with each client, as well as at which steps you tend to lose contact with your prospects.
+With a quick glance, you can clearly see where you are with each client and where you tend to lose contact with your prospects.

-Using this information, you can begin refining your approach.
+You can begin refining your approach with this information.
 If you can see outreach calls tend to be more effective later in the process, you can adjust your approach to call prospects only once you have established a relationship via email or on LinkedIn.

 This data lets you continually optimize your sales approach and improve your results.

 You may be able to get away with using the “headless chicken” sales approach when you have one or two clients, but when you begin working with five, eight or 10 clients at a time — or you start hiring salespeople — scalability becomes an issue.